Ademir Oliveira Rosário: Release and sexual assaults

 In the early 2000s, Oliveira was transferred to a psychiatric hospital in Franco da Rocha, where he was eventually given permission to leave on November 25, 2006.
 After his release, he moved back to São Paulo and got into a relationship with Elson José Messaggi, a homosexual pai-de-santo who had been diagnosed with HIV since 1997.
 Like Oliveira, Messaggi was attracted to teenagers aged 14 to 15, whom he often lured to nearby forests with offers of sex in exchange for candy and soft drinks.

-By March of the following year, Oliveira started staking out hiking trails along the Serra da Cantareira mountain rage, singling out male teenagers that were unaccompanied by adults.
+By March of the following year, Oliveira started staking out hiking trails along the Serra da Cantareira mountain range, singling out male teenagers that were unaccompanied by adults.
 If the opportunity arose, he would threaten them at knifeponint and force them to commit sexual acts on him, and would sometimes even rape his victims.
 In total, it is believed that he did this to approximately 21 victims from March to September, and reportedly acted alone.